FriendlyNeighborhoodShane/MinMicroG_releases/README.md

 Exception is the nonfree Google software that is packaged in the Standard edition zip.

 ### What's hidden inside contrib?
 Oh, nothing.
-Just a bunch of lazy scripts I use myself to make MinMicroG releases.
+Just a bunch of lazy scripts I use myself to make MinMicroG releases, along with a bunch of MinMicroG confs and hooks that may be interesting.